A Gazetteer for the United States and Canada

 Census Data for Farmington ...

-The most recent Census Estimate<1> was for 2017 and it gives Farmington a population of 369 people.
+The most recent Census Estimate<1> was for 2017 and it gave Farmington a population of 369 people.

-The last Decennial Census<2> was in 2010, giving Farmington a population of 375 people.
+The last Decennial Census<2> was in 2010, which gave Farmington a population of 375 people.

 The town of Farmington is located in Marion County.
 The 2010 Census gave Marion County a population of 56,418 people.
 This means that Farmington had 0.66% of the county's total population, making it Marion's 10th most populous community.

-When the Census Bureau conducts a census for a town like Farmington, they draw a boundary around the area in which they are going to conduct their count - this is called a sampling area (or a polygon).
+When the Census Bureau conducts a census for a town like Farmington, they draw a boundary around the area in which they are going to conduct their count - this defines the sampling area (usually shaped as a polygon).
 The shape of the sampling area can be quite complex and it's important to keep in mind that the boundaries of the sampling area may or may not match the recognized boundaries of the town.

 Things like the population, area and housing for Farmington reflect the sampling area.
-Since the shape of the sampling area and the actual boundaries of Farmington might be slightly different, it's best to check with the U.S. Census Bureau if you need precision.
+Since the shape of the sampling area and the actual boundaries of Farmington might be different, it's best to check with the U.S. Census Bureau to resolve any difference between the two.